rob-derosa/sentiment-analysis-action/README.md

 # Sentiment Analysis Action

-This is a GitHub action to analyze sentiment in any issues or pull requests that are opened, edited or commented on.
-If negative sentiment is detected using the [Sentiment Analysis Cognitive Service](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-sentiment-analysis?tabs=version-3) from Microsoft with a confidence score of >= 60%, a custom label `negativity detected` is added to the issue or pull request.
+This is a sample GitHub action to analyze sentiment in any issues or pull requests that are opened, edited or commented on.
+If negative sentiment is detected using the [Sentiment Analysis Cognitive Service](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-sentiment-analysis?tabs=version-3) from Microsoft with a confidence score of >= 90%, a custom label `negativity detected` is added to the issue or pull request.

 A `results` output value is available containing the JSON response payload providing a detailed analysis of the results.

 For this sample, I tried to keep the typescript logic limited to just analyzing sentiment on input text.
 The rest of the logic is in the `analyze-sentiment.yml` workflow file.
 This allows for greater variation on how and when to react to sentiment.

 ## Usage